Mo-Ouail-Ocf/transformers-from-scratch/readme.md

 # Transformers from Scratch for English-to-Arabic Translation

-This repository contains an implementation of a Transformer model built from scratch using PyTorch.
-The model is trained for English-to-Arabic translation using the [news_commentary dataset](https://www.openslr.org/12/).
+This repository contains an implementation of a Transformer model built from scratch using **PyTorch**.
+The model is trained for **English-to-Arabic translation** using the [news commentary dataset](https://huggingface.co/datasets/Helsinki-NLP/news_commentary).

 ## Key Features